dvmorozov/fitgrids/README.md

 # fitgrids
-Package provides a few grid components for Delphi & Lazarus.
+A few grid components for Delphi & Lazarus.

+This software is distributed under Mozilla Public License 2.0, which allows you to use these components in commercial software.

 {% include google_ads.html %}